 Medium (Advancements in alternative energy is rising and the development of efficient engines on equipment reduces the need for oil)

 High (Market is a niche, not many companies in the same industry),

-The content is only based on the author’s personal opinion and his understanding.
-It is used for informational purposes only, and you must not rely on it as a comprehensive or a substitute for professional advice.
+The content is only based on the author’s personal opinion and research experience.
+It is for informational purposes only and does not rely on as a comprehensive or substitute for professional advice.

 Beckman, K. 2015.
 “Going for gas: the risky strategy of world’s largest companies.”
 Renew Economy, June 9. http://reneweconomy.com.au/2015/going-for-gas-the-risky-strategy-of-worlds-largest-companies-42695

 Bloomberg.
 2015.
 Inside Chevron. podcast television program.
 New York: Bloomberg, 11 June. http://www.bloomberg.com/news/videos/2015-06-11/inside-chevron-bloomberg-special-report-06-11-

 Chevron.
 2015.
 Chevron Corporation. http://www.chevron.com/about/ourbusiness/refiningmarketingtransportation/supplytrading/Hargreaves, R.